DeneSparta/AdminSim/README.md

 	Create MySQL databases,
 	Configure GridCommon.ini (for database usage with SQLite, SQLiteLegacy and MySQL supported), Create or update OpenSim setup files; such as 'Start.bat', 'backup.txt', 'restore.txt', 'Fullbackup.txt' (etc).
+	Automatically Start All OpenSim instances when you login.

 Additionally: